Skip to content

 pepitas and brown sugar topping over pumpkin bread batter

-baked homemade pumpkin bread
+slices if pumpkin bread

-Pumpkin bread can seem gummy or a little bit wet when the dry to wet ratio is off.
-If you discover that your batter is way too wet, start by including a ½ cup of flour to help stabilize it a bit more.
-The batter should be giggly, but not so thin that it will simply pour into the loaf pans without the assistance of a rubber spatula.
+• Fixing a wet batter: Pumpkin bread can seem gummy or a little bit wet when the dry to wet ratio is off.
+If you discover that your batter is way too wet, start by including a 1/2 cup of flour to help stabilize it a bit more.

 Make-Ahead and Storage

 Make-Ahead: You can make this pumpkin bread recipe up to 1 day ahead of time.
+I wrap it tightly once it cools, and it tastes even better the next day.

 sliced pumpkin bread on a cutting board